 Luma

 Luma Ray 2 is the specialist for camera-driven image animation on Martini.
 While Kling 3.0 excels at moving subjects (people, objects), Ray 2 excels at moving the camera — producing smooth dollies, orbits, zooms, and pans that feel like a real cinematographer's work rather than digital effects.
 It also adds a distinctive filmic quality (natural grain, cinematic color grading) that other models don't replicate.
-Ray 2 uses a resolution-based pricing model: 540p at 120 credits per 5-second clip, 720p at 190 credits, and 1080p at 320 credits.
-The budget option, Ray Flash 2, generates at 540p for 75 credits per 5-second clip — roughly 40% cheaper for testing camera angles before committing to a high-resolution final render.
+Ray 2 offers three resolution tiers (540p, 720p, 1080p) for 5-second clips, with output detail and render time scaling up at each step.
+The lighter Ray Flash 2 variant generates at 540p faster than full Ray 2 — useful for testing camera angles before committing to a high-resolution final render.

 The most important decision in image animation isn't which model to use — it's whether your scene needs camera motion or subject motion.
 Ray 2 excels when the image itself is relatively static but you want the viewer to feel like they're moving through the scene: a landscape where the camera drifts forward revealing depth, a product where the camera orbits to show dimension, or an interior where the camera pans across architectural detail.
 If you need the subjects to move (a person blinking, waves crashing, leaves falling), Kling 3.0 or Seedance 2.0 will produce better results.
-Many beginners waste credits trying to make Ray 2 animate subject motion — it can do it, but that's not its strength.
+Many beginners waste render time trying to make Ray 2 animate subject motion — it can do it, but that's not its strength.

 Ray 2 interprets prompts as camera operator instructions, not scene descriptions.
 Use cinematographic vocabulary: "Slow dolly forward" (camera moves toward the subject on a track), "gentle orbit left to right, 180-degree arc" (camera circles the subject), "crane shot rising upward" (camera lifts vertically).
 The more specific your camera instruction, the more predictable the result.
 Compare: "move closer to the building" (vague — could be a zoom, dolly, or crop) vs "slow dolly forward, keeping the building centered, foreground elements passing by on both sides" (precise — the model knows exactly what parallax to create).
 Ray 2 infers depth from your 2D image and creates natural parallax as the virtual camera moves, so detailed camera direction directly improves the 3D effect.

-Different camera movements serve different purposes, and choosing the wrong one wastes credits on an underwhelming result.
+Different camera movements serve different purposes, and choosing the wrong one wastes a render on an underwhelming result.
 Dolly forward/backward works best for landscapes and environments — it reveals depth layers and creates an immersive "walking into the scene" feeling.
 Orbit works best for single subjects and products — it shows dimension and reveals angles the static image can't.
 Pan works best for wide scenes and panoramas — it simulates turning your head across a vista.
 Crane/vertical works best for architectural and dramatic reveals — it creates a sense of scale.
 Zoom (as opposed to dolly) compresses depth rather than revealing it, making it ideal for dramatic focus pulls.
 The key insight: dolly and zoom look completely different even though beginners often conflate them.
 A dolly creates parallax (foreground moves faster than background); a zoom does not.

 Dolly forward — Ray 2's signature move.
 This prompt works because it gives three layers of instruction: the primary camera motion ("dolly forward"), the desired depth effect ("natural parallax between foreground and background"), and an atmospheric cue ("haze catching light") that adds volumetric depth.
 Ray 2 separates your flat image into depth layers and moves through them, creating a 3D parallax effect from a 2D photo.
 The atmospheric haze cue encourages the model to add subtle light scattering between layers, enhancing the sense of distance.